liferay/liferay-docs/develop/reference/articles/08-screenlets-in-liferay-screens-for-ios/13-comment-display-screenlet-for-ios.markdown

 ## Themes [](id=themes)

+- Default

 The Default Theme uses
 [User Portrait Screenlet](/develop/reference/-/knowledge_base/7-0/userportraitscreenlet-for-ios)
 and iOS `UILabel` elements to show an asset's comment.
-Other Views may use different components to show the comment.
+Other Themes may use different components to show the comment.

 ![Figure 1: Comment Display Screenlet using the Default Theme.](../../images/screens-ios-commentdisplay.png)